SDG 14 - Strategic Initiatives

 Outreach: Freshwater Ecosystems, Water Management, Overfishing

-Western has several programs designed to educate and engage various audiences on the importance of water conservation, management, and overfishing for local and national community outreach.
+Western has several free and paid programs designed to educate and engage various audiences on the importance of water conservation, management, and overfishing for local and national community outreach.

-- STEM@Home: Water Cycle in a Bag is a free kit for kindergarten to grade 2 students that lets participants create a mini water cycle model through hands-on experiments.
+- STEM@Home: Water Cycle in a Bag: A free kit for kindergarten to grade 2 students that lets participants create a mini water cycle model through hands-on experiments.
 Educational videos and activities highlight the importance of freshwater ecosystems.
 The program invites families, schools, and community groups to get involved, promoting informed choices about water conservation.

-- WaterAid Western is a club that engages students in discussions and activities related to clean water and sanitation issues, while raising awareness and funds on behalf of the organization WaterAid.
+- WaterAid Western: A club that engages students in discussions and activities related to clean water and sanitation issues, while raising awareness and funds on behalf of the organization WaterAid.

-- The Western Centre for Animals on the Move hosts formal and informal events to share ideas, hold workshops, and brainstorm.
+- Western Centre for Animals on the Move: Hosts formal and informal events to share ideas, hold workshops, and brainstorm.
 Animal research includes Song Sparrows, Meadow Vole, Chinook Salmon, as well as many other fish, birds, insects, and mammals.

 Sustainable Fisheries